2010 Chicago Bears season: Week 6: vs. Seattle Seahawks

 Hoping to increase their winning streak the Bears returned to Chicago for an NFC duel with the Seattle Seahawks.
 The Bears took the early lead as RB Matt Forte got a six-yard TD run.
 But the Seahawks answered back with QB Matt Hasselbeck getting a 22-yard TD pass to WR Deon Butler, followed in the second quarter by RB Justin Forsett getting a 9-yard TD run.
 Then the Bears responded with kicker Robbie Gould making a 34 and a 24-yard field goal.
 In the third quarter the Bears fell further behind when QB Jay Cutler was sacked in the endzone by free safety Jordan Babineaux for a safety.
 This was followed in the fourth quarter by RB Marshawn Lynch getting a 1-yard TD run.
 The Bears tried to come back into the game but only came away with a touchdown after WR Devin Hester returned a punt 89 yards to the endzone for a touchdown.

 With the loss, Chicago fell to 4–2.

 Week 7: vs. Washington Redskins

 The Bears' seventh game was an NFC duel with the Redskins at home.
 In the first quarter, the Bears took a sudden lead as CB D.J.
 Moore returned an interception 54 yards for a touchdown.
 However, their defense was broken down as QB Donovan McNabb completed a 24-yard TD pass to WR Santana Moss.
 In the second quarter, they trailed after kicker Graham Gano nailed a 46-yard field goal.
 The Bears' offense broke through as QB Jay Cutler got a 9-yard TD pass to WR Johnny Knox, but was closed off in the third quarter as Cutler's pass was intercepted by DeAngelo Hall and returned 92 yards for a touchdown.
+Hall intercepted four passes during the game, which is an NFL record.

 With the loss, Chicago fell to 4–3 heading into their bye week.